concept-graphs/concept-graphs.github.io/README.md

 # # BibTeX entry for ConceptGraphs
 ```
-@article{conceptgraphs,
+@inproceedings{gu2024conceptgraphs,
+  title={Conceptgraphs: Open-vocabulary 3d scene graphs for perception and planning},
-  author    = {Gu, Qiao and Kuwajerwala, Alihusein and Morin, Sacha and Jatavallabhula, {Krishna Murthy} and  Sen, Bipasha and Agarwal, Aditya and Rivera, Corban and Paul, William and Ellis, Kirsty and Chellappa, Rama and Gan, Chuang and {de Melo}, {Celso Miguel} and Tenenbaum, {Joshua B.} and Torralba, Antonio and Shkurti, Florian and Paull, Liam},
+  author={Gu, Qiao and Kuwajerwala, Ali and Morin, Sacha and Jatavallabhula, Krishna Murthy and Sen, Bipasha and Agarwal, Aditya and Rivera, Corban and Paul, William and Ellis, Kirsty and Chellappa, Rama and others},
-  title     = {ConceptGraphs: Open-Vocabulary 3D Scene Graphs for Perception and Planning},
-  journal   = {arXiv},
-  year      = {2023},
+  booktitle={2024 IEEE International Conference on Robotics and Automation (ICRA)},
+  pages={5021--5028},
+  year={2024},
+  organization={IEEE}
 }
 ```